USCIS case status

 Resolve

-Clears up: “Is this still normal, or do we need to do something?”
+Clears up: “Is this still normal, or is it time to act?”

 Guided steps · clear labels · official USCIS links